 Causes & Symptoms

 Spine surgery can fail to produce the desired health benefits for many reasons.
 And even with the best surgeon there is no guarantee of a successful result.
 Most failed back surgeries occur because the problem that was operated on was not the true cause of the pain.
-Other possible causes of failed back surgery syndrome include:
+Other possible causes of failed back surgery syndrome causes include:

 Persistent postoperative pressure on your spinal nerve root(s)